mmccormick25/YCOM/README.md

 This project is a 2D recreation/reimagining of the 3D turn based XCOM 2 game.

 Running the Game:
-After downloading and extracting the projet, run the Main.java file in the src folder.
+After downloading and extracting the projet, run the Main.java file by navigating to the src folder, then the main folder.

 Goal:
 Defeat the enemies in all three levels.